 Calisthenics on the other hand naturally improves flexibility, coordination, and improves your real-world strength.

 If you are a complete master of the pull-up or the freestanding handstand, there is very little that you cannot do with your body.

 Which type of training is better for building muscle?

-You will build more muscle in your legs using weights.
+You will build more overall muscle using weights, especially in your legs.

 However, proper training can help build equally impressive amounts of muscle in the upper body using weights or calisthenics.

-Calisthenics and weight training can be equally effective for losing weight provided you train correctly for it.
+Calisthenics and weight training can be equally effective for fat loss provided you train correctly for it.

 What’s the best way to exercise for weight loss?

 You can do HIIT workouts with weights, calisthenics, or both.

 So To Sum It Up: You Should Lift Weights & Do Calisthenics!